 The Mandel Program for Regional Leadership in the North

-The Mandel Program for Regional Leadership in the North aims to train a group of visionary leaders, Jews and Arabs alike, who will devote their talents and energies to leading change and creating a better and more worthy society in Israel’s Northern region
+The Mandel Program for Regional Leadership in the North aims to train visionary leaders who will lead change and devote their talents and energies to creating a better and more worthy society in Israel’s Northern region.
+The program convenes one day a week for a full day of studies, with several additional units of concentrated study, over the course of a year.

 A Combination of Theoretical and Practical Studies